Subscribe for our FREE 30 minute meals book!

 It all starts with a base of perfectly fluffy quinoa.
 Then, we’ll saute some kale with olive oil, salt and pepper to give it lots of flavor.
 Layer it over the quinoa with pesto, soft boiled egg, avocado and top it all off with some crushed red pepper flakes for a little spice.

 You can add or subtract whatever you like.
 Throw in some chopped tomatoes or mushrooms with the kale, add a little hot sauce, black beans, whatever you like!
+Try my gluten free french toast next!

-Do they keep?
 Once prepared, this quinoa breakfast bowl will store in the fridge for about 3 days.
 I suggest saving the avocado until you’re going to eat it so it doesn’t turn brown.
-Also, keep the soft boiled eggs in the shell so they don’t dry out.

-Can I make it nut free?
+Nuts.
 Yes!
 To make this recipe nut free, use my nut free pesto recipe instead!
 It is made with hemp hearts instead of pine nuts like traditional pesto.

 Spruce it up!
 I like to finish these bowls off with a sprinkle of hemp hearts, red pepper flakes and a squeeze of fresh lime juice.